SC347 - Reliability and Qualification of Fiber-Optic Components, Modules and Equipment

 Short Course Benefits:

-Learn the strategic and tactical differences between qualification testing and reliability modeling.
+- Identify the strategic and tactical differences between qualification testing and reliability modeling.

-See charts comparing different qualification standards
+- Show charts comparing different qualification standards.

-Determine why and when reliability testing and modeling needs to be done.
+- Determine why and when reliability testing and modeling needs to be done.

-Understand the limitation of both reliability modeling and qualification testing.
+- Describe the limitation of both reliability modeling and qualification testing.

-Learn how to establish appropriate reliability tests and gather meaningful data.
+- Explain how to establish appropriate reliability tests and gather meaningful data.

-Learn the ways to calculate the reliability of a device using accelerated testing data.
+- Compute the reliability of a device using accelerated testing data.

-Find information on standards, components, reliability software and other reference materials.
+- Identify information on standards, components, reliability software and other reference materials.